jobjo/jobjo.github.io/fp/index.md

 Finally we introduced two ways of constructing types, *Products* and *Co-products*, and their categorical description.

-Here are the note based on the slides.
+Here are the notes based on the slides.
 The last section contains a few exercises.

 ## Introduction